 Rising sophomores selected for this opportunity will spend the summer session engaged in research.
-Each participant receives a stipend of $3,000 and on-campus housing in the Livingston Apartments.
-The program is a full ten weeks starting at the end of May until early August.
+Each participant receives a stipend of $3,000.
+The program is a full ten weeks starting late May until early August.
 The program culminates in a public poster session, where each student will present their research to family, friends, and faculty.

 Eligibility and Requirements

 Students must be rising sophomores at Rutgers-New Brunswick.
 No previous experience in research is necessary, and there is no minimum GPA; the most important criteria is an interest in learning about the process of research.
 To be eligible, students must be full-time and in good academic standing at Rutgers-New Brunswick.

 Potential faculty mentors will evaluate applicants and select interviewees based on their academic records and the compatibility of their interests with faculty projects.
 Mentors will conduct interviews in February, and all finalists will be notified by early March.

 The Summer Science Program is more than a full-time commitment.
 Participants cannot take any summer classes or hold employment during the program period.
 Participants are required to attend all program events.

 Applications are now closed.
 Applications will open in the first week of January 2024.

 Instructions for the application when open: Click on "The Aresty Summer Science Program" to see the full list of available research opportunities.
 To apply, click on the green "Apply Online" button found at the bottom of each research project posting.
 You may apply to up to three projects.